 The CMBS mortgage will comprise nine senior A notes, each from a different lender.
 Wells Fargo is originating half of the total debt, or $1.5 billion, while Goldman Sachs is contributing $600 million.
 Bank of America, Bank of China, Bank of Montreal, Deutsche Bank and JPMorgan Chase will each lend $150 million, and Barclays and Citi will chip in $75 million each.

-According to a May appraisal from Newmark Knight Frank, cited in the DBRS report, the 1.65 billion-square-foot office tower next to Grand Central has an as-is value of $4.1 billion and will be worth $5 billion upon stabilization.
+According to a May appraisal from Newmark Knight Frank, cited in the DBRS report, the 1.65 million-square-foot office tower next to Grand Central has an as-is value of $4.1 billion and will be worth $5 billion upon stabilization.

 DBRS’ own assessment of the property’s value is more conservative, at just $2.97 billion — less than the value of the debt — but its overall review is still glowing.